TORONTO, Jan. 17 /CNW/ - Scotiabank, together with Canadian Journalists for Free Expression

 members of the non-academic world.
 Since its inception in 1963, the

-College has also hosted the Journalism Fellowship Program (initially
+College has also hosted the Journalism Fellowship Program whereby

-most international bank.
-With more than 70,000 employees, Scotiabank
+Canada's most international bank.
+With more than 70,000 employees,

-Group and its affiliates serve some 18.6 million customers in more than
+Scotiabank Group and its affiliates serve some 18.6 million customers

-50 countries around the world.
-Scotiabank offers a broad range of
+in more than 50 countries around the world.
+Scotiabank offers a broad

-investment banking.
-With assets above $526 billion (as at October 31,
+corporate and investment banking.
+With assets above $526 billion (as at

 SOURCE Canadian Journalists for Free Expression